Abstract

 Electromyography Parameters

 For both groups, EMG signals were recorded from the biceps brachii (BIC), triceps brachii (TRI, lateral head), FCR, and ECR muscles during the evaluation tracking trials in each session.
-The coactivation patterns among muscle pairs during the tracking were studied by the co-contraction index (
+The coactivation patterns among muscle pairs during the tracking were studied by the co-contraction index (CI) as introduced by Frost et al, 31 that is,

 Statistical Analysis